-Who is Gaunter O’Dimm?
+Who or What is Gaunter O’Dimm?

 Let’s begin by answering the most obvious question — who is Gaunter O’Dimm, also known as Master Mirror and Man of Glass?
 The game provides us with a lot of subtle, and not-so-subtle clues.

 We can start off with the fact that when O’Dimm is making a pact with Geralt, he meets him at a crossroads, which is a common theme in many cultures when men make an agreement with supernatural creatures.

 But the strongest evidence comes from Professor Shakeslock; you have the option of sneaking into Oxenfurt’s Academy to speak with him near the end of the expansion.

 “There are records of encounters dating back thousands of years in many cultures, under many names.
 But always as evil incarnate.
 In this land, we call him Gaunter O’Dimm, at times master Mirror, or the Man of Glass.”

 In the game, he may be known as Gaunter O’Dimm…but in the real world, the best-known version of the Devil is Satan — the fallen angel of Christianity.

 It’s likely that O’Dimm was inspired by the popular Polish folk story of Pan Twardowski — a tale that fuses elements of Slavic mythology and Christian beliefs.